Fun activities for young children

 (Quai St-Nicolas) provides an exciting exploration of Alsatian folklore.
 Costumes and antique toys, amongst other things, are presented in the rooms of three old Alsatian houses.
 For example, you’ll learn what life was like in Alsace 250 years ago.
 A compelling journey into the essence of Alsace that will appeal to the whole family.

 (Boulevard de la Victoire) presents a collection of taxidermied animals from every continent, including some very rare species, and even extinct species.
 Temporary exhibitions and entertaining workshops for young people are held there regularly.
 An enriching museum that introduces children to the world of animals.
 Guaranteed to delight!
 (Closed as of September 2019 for renovation.
-Scheduled reopening: beginning of 2023).
+Scheduled reopening in 2025).

 Located close to the Malraux Peninsula, the Vaisseau is for kids ages 3 to 18.
 Since it opened in 2005, it’s been a huge success with both French and German kids.
 Entertaining, instructive, educational and smart, the Vaisseau introduces young people to science and technology through games and activities.
 The perfect place to spend a rainy day!
 Satisfaction guaranteed!